-It was during this time that I decided that I wanted my children to first cultivate a love for writing then learn the mechanics.
-So here’s what I did…
+It was during this time that I decided to be more intentional about allowing my children to cultivate a love for writing.

 I transcribed for them.